 The connection between sleep and mental health is a close one.

 Not getting enough sleep is known to affect the well-being of your mind.
 People who suffer from mental disorders are more prone to insomnia than others.
-And so, improving sleep quality and patterns becomes very crucial.
+And so, improving sleep quality and patterns become very crucial.

 During sleep, our bodies repair themselves.
 This is why it has a healing effect on our psychological processes as well.